 - To select the nodes you want to tidy, you need to ‘capture’ them in a selection area.
 Bring up the selector by holding down ctrl and clicking on the blank canvas (not on a node).

 - A green movable square will be illuminated: pull it over the nodes you wish to capture.

 - Right click the mouse to pull up the Query Builder menu.

 - Select Align nodes horizontally or vertically, as required.

-You can use this console to make queries instead of running a Graql shell in your terminal.
+You can use this console to view the answers of queries you run, instead of running a Graql shell in your terminal.
 You can run

 compute queries, but because the visualiser is read-only, you cannot make insertions.